Addendum: Fitting the DESI BAO Data with Dark Energy Driven by the Cohen-Kaplan-Nelson Bound: Updated Results

 For the comparison to other dark energy models, we provide the best-fit points of $\Lambda$CDM, $\omega$CDM, and $\omega_0\omega_a$CDM~\cite{Chevallier:2000qy,Linder:2002et} in Table~\ref{tab:LCDM_with_data} and their $\chi^2$ difference to the ($\nu$)CKN models in Table~\ref{tab:CKN_with_models}.
 To compare between models with a different number of model parameters $k$, we use the Akaike information criterion (AIC)

 The results show that the CKN and $\nu$CKN models are preferred with respect to the $\Lambda$CDM model for both datasets.
 In case of the $\nu$CKN model, the $\chi^2$ difference can be translated into a significance of $2.63\,\sigma$ and $1.75\,\sigma$ for the DESY5 and the Pantheon+ data, respectively.
 However, the $\Delta \chi^2$ and $\Delta$AIC values show that the $\omega$CDM and $\omega_0\omega_a$CDM models provide an even better fit to the data.
 Only according to the $\Delta$AIC values for the combination with the Pantheon+ dataset, both, the CKN and $\nu$CKN models are slightly preferred with respect to the $\omega_0\omega_a$CDM model.
+The prediction of the angle-averaged distance quantity $D_\text{V}/(r_\text{d}z^{2/3})$ at our best-fit points normalised to the $\Lambda$CDM prediction is shown in Figure~\ref{fig:DESI} together with the DESI DR2 measurements.

 The differences between the $\chi^2$ values of the DESI BAO DR1 and DR2 are presented in Table~\ref{tab:Change} and demonstrate that the fit of all models improved.
 However, the improvement of the fit for the $\Lambda$CDM model is non-significant, whereas the new measurements have a higher impact on the time-dependent dark energy models.
 In the case of the Pantheon+ data, the improvement of the $\Lambda$CDM model is larger than for the DESY5 data.
 The most significant change can be found for the $\omega$CDM and $\nu$CKN models, for the DESY5 and Pantheon+ supernova dataset, respectively.